Ajai Alai

 Even though the words of "Ajai Alai" are largely drawn from Sanskrit, within Sikh tradition, they are written in the Gurmukhi script.
 The word "Gurmukhi" means "from the mouth of the Guru."
 It was standardized by Guru Angad in the 1500s as a way to make Sikh teachings more accessible to the common people.
 Gurmukhi is not a language itself, but a script, much like the Latin alphabet is used for English, French, and other languages.

-Chanting "Ajai Alai" serves as a form of meditation, especially helpful during times of fear, doubt, or personal weakness.
-It allows the individual to reconnect with their inner strength and the fearless presence of the soul.
-In spiritual practice, one typically sits quietly, breathes deeply, and repeats the mantra either aloud or silently.
-The sound of the mantra moves through the body and mind, gradually dissolving fear, increasing mental clarity, and restoring a sense of strength, confidence, and peace.
+Overall, chanting "Ajai Alai" serves as a form of meditation, than can be especially helpful during times of fear, doubt, or personal weakness.
+It allows a individual to reconnect with their inner strength and the fearless presence of the soul.
+When engaged In spiritual practice, it is recommended that one sits quietly, breathes deeply, and repeats the mantra aloud or silently.
+The sound of the mantra in effect moves through the body and mind, gradually dissolving fear, increasing mental clarity, and restoring a sense of strength, confidence, and peace.